Quantum dispersionless KdV hierarchy revisited: Introduction

 \section{Introduction}

 Since the proof of the Witten-Kontsevich theorem \cite{kontsevich1992intersection,witten1990two}, integrable hierarchies have provided important tools for studying various problems in mathematical physics.
-For example, in 2d topological field theories, corresponding partition functions are controlled by evolutionary PDEs \cite{buryak2015double,dubrovin2001normal}.
-In symplectic field theories \cite{eliashberg2010introduction}, partition functions satisfy a family of Schr\"odinger type equations, and the commuting quantum Hamiltonian operators can be viewed as quantum integrable hierarchies.
-While the relationship between 2d topological field theories and evolutionary integrable PDEs have been studied in great detail during last three decades, the interplay between symplectic field theories and quantum integrable hierarchies are still largely unknown.
+For example, in 2d topological field theories, the partition functions are controlled by integrable hierarchies of evolutionary Hamiltonian PDEs \cite{buryak2015double,dubrovin2001normal}.
+In symplectic field theories \cite{eliashberg2010introduction}, the partition functions satisfy a family of Schr\"odinger type equations.
+The quantum Hamiltonians involved in these Schr\"odinger equations mutually commute, and therefore can be viewed as quantum integrable hierarchies.
+While Hamiltonian integrable hierarchies as well as their relationships to 2d topological field theories have been studied in great detail during the last three decades, the corresponding quantum counterparts are still under investigation.

-In \cite{buryak2016double}, a quantization framework is established for arbitrary cohomological field theories, where quantum Hamiltonian structures are given by the canonical quantization of the original Poisson structures of hydrodynamic type, and quantum Hamiltonians are given by intersection numbers and Hodge integrals over double ramification cycles.
-Let us take the trivial one-dimensional cohomological field theory as an example (see \cite{buryak2016double,dubrovin2016symplectic,eliashberg2010introduction}).
-The genus zero (classical) integrable hierarchy is the dispersionless KdV hierarchy which admits the following Hamiltonian form:
+An important advancement toward a general theory of quantum integrable hierarchies was achieved by Buryak and Rossi \cite{buryak2016double}, where a quantization framework is established for arbitrary cohomological field theories using the geometry of double ramification cycles.
+In their constructions, quantum Hamiltonian structures are given by the canonical quantization of the classical Hamiltonian structures of hydrodynamic types, and quantum Hamiltonians are defined through the intersection theory which is specified by the given cohomological field theory.
+In particular, their work revealed very deep relationships between quantum integrable hierarchies and geometries of the moduli space of stable curves.